pablisch/how-to-express-mongodb-todo-api/howTo/1f_setUp_seedingFunctions.md

 }
 ```

-And finally, excport the function:
+And finally, export the function:

 ```javascript
 module.exports = seedTodos